siddharth0444/demo/README.md

 <br>
 Author - siddharth rajak
 <br>
-there is a syntax od read me or if you know basic html you can go on with journey!!
+there is a syntax of read me or if you know basic html you can go on with journey!!